EnesYilmazcode/EnesYilmazCode/README.md

 ## 💻 About Me

-I'm a computer science and engineering student at Ohio State University, on the side I refurbish and flip laptops on eBay.
+I'm a computer science and engineering student at Ohio State University.
+On the side, I refurbish and flip laptops on eBay.
+I'm a Section Leader at Stanford Code In Place, I teach a large cohort of students about Python fundamentals.
 I'm passionate about software development, AI, and data analysis.
 I'm constantly exploring new technologies and applying my skills to solve real-world problems.
 With experience across multiple internships at companies like Rockwell Automation and research institutions, I've developed a strong foundation in both theoretical concepts and practical applications.

 ## 🔭 Current Focus

-- 🎓 Pursuing my Bachelor's in Computer Science and Engineering (GPA: 3.93)
+- 🎓 Pursuing my Bachelor's in Computer Science and Engineering (GPA: 3.96)
 - 🖥️ Currently researching remote control systems for skid steers
-- 🤖 Exploring Impactful implementations of AI
+- 🤖 Cool AI projects

 ## 🛠️ Tech Stack